Flax.Build is an in-built utility which is a complete build system written in C#. It supports:

 Source\Tools\Flax.Build and/or use

 Binaries\Tools\Flax.Build.exe -help to learn more about usage.
-Engine repository contains useful scripts that are wrappers against the build tool and automatically compile its sources.
+The engine repository contains useful scripts that are wrappers against the build tool and automatically compile its sources.

 The main source of build configuration are .Build.cs files located in the project

-Build scripts are using C# 7.2 with full .Net 4.5 support.
-Additionally Flax.Build assembly is referenced with many usefull utilities to use during build setup like:
+Build scripts are using C# 11 with full .NET 7 support.
+Additionally Flax.Build assembly is referenced with many useful utilities to use during build setup like:

 CommandLineattribute for command line parsing